 If you find yourself in this position, the first thing to know is that you are by no means alone.

 Millions of people in the UK have had financial difficulties that have affected their credit rating at some point in their lives and yet have gone on to obtain loans, open bank accounts and successfully apply for credit cards.
 No matter what your circumstances, virtually every problem obtaining credit can be repaired given time and by following some simple steps:

-Request the credit reference agency to remove any out of date information.
-Information is held on your file for a minimum of six years and includes settled accounts, defaults, bankruptcy order, Individual Voluntary Arrangements (IVAs), County Court Judgments (CCJs) and fines imposed at magistrates court.
+- Request the credit reference agency to remove any out of date information.
+Information is held on your file for a minimum of six years and includes settled accounts, defaults, bankruptcy orders, Individual Voluntary Arrangements (IVAs), County Court Judgments (CCJs) and fines imposed at the magistrate’s court.
 In some cases utility companies also register missed payments on electricity, gas, water or phone bills with the credit reference agencies.

 As mentioned in the plan there are loan products specifically designed to help you recover a good credit rating and we have access to many of these.